Dinoryong/dinoryong.github.io/content/blog/2020-11-09-calling-javascript-code-from-c-c-using-webassembly copy.md

 ---
 template: BlogPost
-slug: /learning python language by algorithms
+slug: /calling-javascript-code-from-cpp-using-webassembly
-date: 2021-04-14T13:19:34.627Z
+date: 2020-11-09T13:19:34.627Z
-title: Learning Python language by Algorithms
+title: Calling JavaScript code from C/C++ using WebAssembly
 tags:
+  - javascript
+  - webassembly
-  - algorithms
+  - emscripten
-  - data structures
+  - c++
-  - python
+  - c
 metaDescription: >-
-  I'm currently learning about python.
+  Learn how to call C/C++ inside JavaScript code using WebAssembly.
+In this article, we will be discussing different approaches using Emscripten and without using Emscripten.
 thumbnail: /images/pexels-flickr-149767.jpg
 ---
 In the last blog post, we talked about [calling C/C++ code from JavaScript using WebAssembly and Emscripten](https://thecodedose.com/blog/loading-webassembly-modules-in-javascript).
-Today, we will be discussing how to learn python language by studying algorithms
+Today, we will be discussing how to call JavaScript code from C/C++ with and without Emscripten.

 # Using the import object